 - School-Wide Core Courses (EPI200 or EPI201): Students wishing to waive either EPI200 or EPI201 must submit a Waiver of Core Course Form, signed by the relevant instructor.
 Students must present a transcript and a copy of the course description to the instructor to verify appropriate coursework.
-If the request to waive a core course is approved, the student will not be required to enroll in the core course. - EPI Department Required Courses: Students wishing to request a waiver for other departmental required courses must have the approval of their academic advisor and the Chair of the Department.
-Any student requesting a waiver of a required Epidemiology course must first submit documentation to their advisor for approval.
-The request can then be submitted in writing, along with the approval from the advisor, to the chair for a final decision.
+If the request to waive a core course is approved, the student will not be required to enroll in the core course. - EPI Department Required Courses: Students wishing to request a waiver for other departmental required courses must submit the EPI Requirement Waiver Form.
+This form should be submitted to the Assistant Director of Graduate Studies along with a copy of the syllabus and a transcript from the institution where the course was taken.
 The student and their academic advisor will be notified of the decision on the waiver and a copy will be placed in the student's academic file.